Garmin Vivoactive 6

 based on 3 reviews

-Step counting is generally reliable and aligns well with other trackers, even if one reviewer saw inconsistency across tests.
+Step counting is generally in line with other trackers, though one test showed some inconsistency before improving.

 • 4.0